Quantitative uniform propagation of chaos for Maxwell molecules: Introduction and main results

 Thus, for each such $p\geq 4 $, we obtain a uniform propagation of chaos estimate for Maxwell molecules in squared $2$-Wasserstein distance at an explicit rate of order almost $N^{-(p-2)/3p}$, provided that $\W_2^2(G_0^N, f_0^{\otimes N})$ converges to $0$ with the same rate or faster (one can simply take $G_0^N = f_0^{\otimes N}$ as long as $f_0$ has finite $p$-moment).
 For instance: if, together with \eqref{eq:p0}, one only assumes $R_p<\infty$ for $p=4$, we obtain a chaos rate of order almost $N^{-1/6}$; but if one assumes $R_p < \infty$ for all $p$, then the rate is of order almost $N^{-1/3}$.

-Let us notice that our techniques can be applied to the case in which $\nu \in [1,2)$ (implying the usual integrability condition $\int_0^{\pi/2} \theta^2 \beta(\theta) < \infty$), but this would require additional technicalities in order to treat the probabilistic objects involved in the statements and proofs.
+Let us mention that our techniques can be applied to the case in which $\nu \in [1,2)$ (implying the usual integrability condition $\int_0^{\pi/2} \theta^2 \beta(\theta) < \infty$), but this would require additional technicalities in order to treat the probabilistic objects involved in the statements and proofs.
 To keep the exposition simple, we restrict ourselves to the case $\nu\in(0,1)$, which includes the classical Maxwellian molecules ($\nu=1/2$).
 Let us further remark that our coupling techniques can be applied to Kac particles systems in the hard potentials and hard spheres cases as well, providing in those frameworks the same rate $N^{-1/3}$ as in Theorem \ref{thm:main}, but a much worse dependence on time.
 This will be addressed in forthcoming works.